 Herpes is a virus that can affect the mouth or genitals, and is caused by HSV.
 Although it is not curable, it can be managed with medications and daily suppressive therapy.
 There are treatments available that can reduce symptoms and shorten outbreaks, but it is a lifelong infection.
 It is important to talk to a healthcare provider about your concerns and treatment options.

-Pregnant women who have been diagnosed with HSV-2 (commonly known as genital herpes) should start taking a daily antiviral at 36 weeks of pregnancy as prescribed, to avoid outbreaks during childbirth.
-If you are starting a new relationship and you know that you have a herpes simplex infection, you should let your partner tell you before having sex.
+Pregnant women who have been diagnosed with HSV-2 should start taking a daily antiviral at 36 weeks of pregnancy to avoid outbreaks during childbirth.
+If you are starting a new relationship and you know that you have a herpes simplex infection, it is important to let your partner know before having sex.
 A large study showed that if one partner has herpes and the other is not infected, treating the infected partner with suppressive therapy can prevent the transmission of symptomatic herpes in more than 90% of cases.
 Herpes simplex may be more dangerous for young babies because they don't have a fully developed immune system.

 If you have an active infection at the time of delivery, you can transmit the virus to your baby.
 Neonatal herpes is when a pregnant person transmits the infection to the fetus before, during, or immediately after delivery.
 If you are infected with HSV-1, commonly known as oral herpes, you may feel tingling or burning around your mouth in the days before a cold sore appears.
 The natural history of varicella zoster infection is similar to genital herpes infection, since VZV is also latent in sensory nerve roots.